Photo courtesy of the Rockefeller Archive Center.

-The Institute for East-West Security Studies
+Staff at the Institute for East-West Security Studies in the mid-1980s, exact date unknown.

 Founded in New York City in 1981, the Institute for East-West Security Studies is an independent international center for research and dialogue.
 Now called the East-West Institute (EWI), it remains a think tank dedicated to addressing and promoting international security through conferences, public programs, and publications.
 Throughout the 1980s, the RBF supported the EWI program in U.S.-Soviet relations, providing much-needed general support that enabled it to bring together European, American, and Soviet specialists and officials in a collaborative environment to discuss policy matters and build upon shared concerns.